Smokey2922/LGSC_SC/README.md

 ## 📸 Preview

-> Scanner shows every file that ever ran on your PC — EXE, PY, PS1, BAT and more
+> SCLGO shows every file that ever ran on your PC — EXE, PY, PS1, BAT and more

 ---